maticnetwork/zkevm-docs/docs/zkProver/intro-main-sm.md

 Note that the EVM works with $256$-bit words, and thus the elements of the EVM Stack are also $256$-bit.

-The zkEVM Stack therefore, with its $8 \times 32$-bits representation of values, naturally mimicks the $256$-bit architecture of the EVM Stack.
+The zkEVM Stack therefore, with its $8 \times 32$-bits representation of values, naturally mimics the $256$-bit architecture of the EVM Stack.

 But since there are more steps in the zkEVM Stack than the $1024$ slots of the EVM Stack, only the first $1024$ slots of the zkEVM Stack are used for the EVM Stack.